HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** *The FCC rules state that the use of a phonetic alphabet for station identification in the Amateur Radio Service is encouraged.*

 As we discussed in Chapter 7, using standard phonetics helps ensure your call sign is understood clearly.
-The FCC rules actually *encourage the use of a phonetic alphabet* for station identification in the Amateur Radio Service.
-While not required, it's considered good practice, especially when operating under challenging conditions or when your call sign might be difficult to understand.
+The FCC rules actually *encourage the use of a phonetic alphabet* for station identification in the Amateur Radio Service. {{< link id="T2C03" >}} While not required, it's considered good practice, especially when operating under challenging conditions or when your call sign might be difficult to understand.

 #### Club Station Licenses